Sargon II

-Sargon considered himself to have been divinely mandated to maintain and ensure justice.
-Like other Assyrian kings, Sargon at times enacted brutal punishments against his enemies but there are no known cases of atrocities against civilians from his reign.
-He worked to assimilate and integrate conquered foreign peoples into the empire and extended the same rights and obligations to them as native Assyrians.
+Sargon considered himself divinely mandated to maintain justice.
+Like other Assyrian kings, Sargon at times enacted brutal punishments against his enemies, but there are no known cases of atrocities against civilians from his reign.
+He worked to assimilate and integrate conquered foreign peoples into the empire and to extend to them the same rights and obligations as native Assyrians.
 He forgave defeated enemies on several occasions and maintained good relations with foreign kings and with the ruling classes of the lands he conquered.
 Sargon also increased the influence and status of both women and scribes at the royal court.

 Sargon embarked on his final campaign, against Tabal in Anatolia, in 705.
-He was killed in battle and the Assyrian army was unable to retrieve his body, preventing a traditional burial.
+He was killed in battle, and the Assyrian army was unable to retrieve his body, preventing a traditional burial.
 According to ancient Mesopotamian religion, he was cursed to remain a restless ghost for eternity.
 Sargon's fate was a major psychological blow for the Assyrians and damaged his legacy.
 Sargon's son Sennacherib was deeply disturbed by his father's death and believed that he must have committed some grave sin.
 As a result, Sennacherib distanced himself from Sargon.
 Sargon was barely mentioned in later ancient literature and nearly completely forgotten until the ruins of Dur-Sharrukin were discovered in the 19th century.
 He was not fully accepted in Assyriology as a real king until the 1860s.
 Due to his conquests and reforms, Sargon is today considered one of the most important Assyrian kings.